Terms and Conditions

 Tel: 0203 096 0750

-GBR uses and protects any information that you give to us either directly or via one of our websites in accordance with the Data Protection Act 1998.
+GBR uses and protects any information that you give to us either directly or via one of our websites in accordance with the data protection legislation.
 GBR have policies in place to protect data including, but not limited to, taking steps to prevent unauthorised access or disclosure to physical, electronic and managerial procedures.

 In using the web site, you acknowledge and accept that information acquired by GBR can be distributed to solicitors and other third parties to enable GBR to progress your assignment.